A.A.S. Degree in Radiologic Technology

 Students applying to the Radiologic Technology program are required to attend one Pre-Admission Seminar within three years prior to the application deadline (February 1st).

-This seminar is an important and informative time when a Radiologic Technology instructor will describe the Radiologic Technology Program and an Admissions specialist will describe the admissions process.
+This seminar is an important and informative time when a Radiologic Technology instructor will describe the Radiologic Technology Program and the process for admission to this specific program.
 In addition, you will have an opportunity to ask questions about the Radiologic Technology Program.
 Prospective students will receive and sign off on information pertaining to health forms, drug testing and criminal background checks.

 Failure to attend a seminar in its entirety will forfeit student's application for admission consideration.
+Registration required!
+No registered latecomers to the seminar will be admitted.
 Please note the seminar could take up to two hours so plan accordingly.
-No R.S.V.P. required to attend.
-Plan to arrive 15 minutes prior to the start of the seminar.

 What should I wear?